Key Takeaways from Our Popular APA #NPC26 Session

 Note that a guiding principle through every interaction should be choosing inclusive language.
 The tool I recommend for this is the Dignity Index which I also wrote a recent blog post about.

-Much appreciation to everyone who showed up to this session.
-We feel your pain of having worked so hard on your plan and put so much time and energy into a positive vision for your community only to get no love from that very community.
-This is not a "Field of Dreams" moment where you build it and they will come.
-But with a more strategic and intentional approach, people WILL care about your plan.
+Thank you to everyone who showed up to this session.
+We feel your pain: you've poured time and energy into a positive vision for your community, only to hear crickets from the very people you're trying to reach.
+This is not a 'Field of Dreams' moment.
+But with a more intentional approach, people WILL care about your plan.